 International students are required to pay Income Tax and National Insurance contributions however you may be able to claim this back when you leave the UK.
 See the Tax Guide for Students for more information.

-The UK has a National Living Wage policy which applies to all employees.
+The UK has a National Living Wage and minimum wage policy which applies to all employees.

 |Aged 18 - 20

 |£6.45 per hour

 ||£8.20 per hour

 If you think that you are not being paid the National Living Wage Wage per hour then please speak to an Adviser or visit ACAS for more information.